harsh-doshii/harsh-doshii.github.io/content/posts/63_post.md

 Let's say we want 5 pods in 2 VMs.
 How do we do it?

 a kind: Pod definition allows creation of only 1 pod.
 We need to change that.
 Here comes in kubernetes controllers.
-Kuberenetes controllers are an abstraction layer around a single/group of pods for an app Controller can create and manage a single/group od pods Types of controllers:
+Kubernetes controllers are an abstraction layer around a single/group of pods for an app Controller can create and manage a single/group od pods Types of controllers:
 1. ReplicaSet